-Michael O’Donnell (1950) studied at the Royal College of Art in London, but has lived in Norway since 1977.
-He works with sculptural installation, which utilizes a range of materials, as well a photography, text and light.
+Michael O’Donnell (1950) studied at the Royal College of Art in London and has lived in Norway since 1977.
+He works with sculptural installation, which utilizes a range of materials, photography, text and light.

-O’Donnell is associated with a generation of British sculptors born around the 1950’s, who in the eighties established a new approach to the medium of sculpture.
-He deals with monuments, attitudes to spirituality and the commodity of death.
+O’Donnell is associated with a generation of British sculptors who in the eighties established a new approach to sculpture.

 O’Donnell has had a number of international solo exhibitions and published a series of books, which gives a deeper insight to his artistic practice.
-He has carried out a several of large-scale public commissions in Norway and is currently a professor at the Academy of Fine Art in Oslo.
+He has carried out a several of large-scale public commissions in Norway and is currently Professor at the Academy of Fine Art in Oslo.